 Police will be located at each bridge to the Island, to check Re-Entry Stickers or identification indicating property ownership or residency.

-New re-entry stickers were mailed to residents and property owners in May, 2008.
-The new stickers are teal colored and have the Town Seal and the words Re-entry Permit printed on them.
-Stickers issued before 2008 will not be honored for re-entry.
+New re-entry stickers were mailed to residents and property owners on their May, 2015 water bill.
+Stickers issued before 2015 will not be honored for re-entry.
 New residents who need a sticker should contact Town Hall.
-The sticker should be placed on the interior of the windshield above the Inspection Sticker.
+Place it in your glove compartment so it can be transferred to another vehicle if needed.
 If you do not have a sticker, reasonable identification will be accepted as a re-entry pass, such as a driver's license, recent water, tax, or electric bill indicating local ownership or residency.

 Re-entry stickers are issued as follows:

-Properties with one owner – two stickers are sent to the address on the water bill.
+Properties with multiple owners - one sticker will be sent to the address on the water

 If stickers are misplaced or otherwise not available, other forms of proof of ownership or residency, such as a recent utility bill or tax notice and a picture ID, can be used for re-entry.
 Lost stickers will not be replaced.
 Damaged stickers will be replaced if the remnants are returned to Town Hall.